top of page

 Why this activity?

 If you have tamariki who find empathy tricky, then this activity is a great way to support this learning.
-And it’s easy, and you can make it fun, and you can extend the learning too.
+And it’s easy, fun, and you can extend the learning too!
 We’ll show you how.

 You'll need